 Let me rewind to my junior year of college.
 I would get on the scale occasionally, see my normal weight, and go on with my day.
 I’m not sure why I even felt the need, but it was relatively harmless.
 Then, I stepped on it the summer after my junior year and saw a number I thought was bad.

 It sounds silly, but I felt alarmed.
 I hadn’t seen that number before.
 I remember wondering if everyone had been talking about me.
 I had been to the beach the week before and now I found myself looking back at those pictures.
 At the time, I felt happy and didn’t think twice about how I looked.
 Now I felt ashamed and was picking out areas I wanted to “fix.”

-This gets me to my next point: once I stopped tracking every morsel I ate, my weight stabilized between what I thought was my “goal weight” and the higher weight I noticed my junior year.
+This gets me to my next point: once I stopped tracking every morsel I ate, my weight stabilized to what is a healthy weight for me.
+That isn’t necessarily the weight I wanted at the time, but it’s the weight my body was happy with.
 It is completely normal for your body to change through different seasons of life.
 No size is better than the other.
 The outside picture doesn’t tell you anything about what’s going on inside.

 You see, I experienced a lot of anxiety during my sophomore year.
 It was a really hard time.
 The next year, I was feeling so much better.
 As I look back on my junior year, I can’t help but smile.
 That summer I looked back and saw all the late night pizza I ate and the workouts I skipped, but I now realize how truly healthy I was.

 During my junior year, I took care of my self and enjoyed life.
 I exercised because I wanted to and it helped my anxiety.
 I cooked meals that were satisfying and nutritious.
 I ate late night pizza and cookies with my friends and didn’t feel shame or guilt.
 Those are two feelings that definitely aren’t good for your health.